 |Residency room fees and selected meals||$1,800|

-Residency fees cover your room, lunches, and several dinners for the two 10-day residency periods, one in January and one in June.
-Students are responsible for transportation costs.
+Students are responsible for their own transportation costs.
+Residency fees cover room, lunches, and two dinners for the two 10-day residency periods, one in January and one in June.
 A laptop computer is helpful during the residencies.

 |Residency Writers Conference Tuition and Fees for 2017-2018|

 |Tuition, four academic credits||$2,600|

 The Residency Writers Conference is for non-degree-seeking students.
 For more information, see Residency Writers Conference.

 Please note that all costs are subject to change.